 Buddha In A Teacup (audio cd)

 Forty-two stories comprise the book of Buddha In A Teacup.
-I have now recorded all forty-two stories (soon-to-be-available) but when I made this first of my spoken word CDs, I had to choose ten of the tales to fit on a single CD.
+I have now recorded all forty-two stories, but when I made this first of my spoken word CDs, I had to choose ten of the tales to fit on a single CD.
 The technology of audio recordings has advanced light years since 2003, and now the entire collection will fit on a single disc (for that shrinking number of people who still want hard copy, as it were, rather than downloading whatever it is they wish to hear.)

 Every time I read one of my stories aloud, I am a different person than I was when last I read the story.
 Thus, no two renditions are ever quite the same, and sometimes they are radically different.
 Proof of this comes when I attempt to improve a phrase or a sentence by reading that segment anew.
 Matching the tone and tempo of the original reading is always more difficult than I expect it will be, which is a good reason to make the first take as flawless as possible.
 The less fixes one has to make, the better the final result.